DawnChism/Real-Estate-Investment-Case-Study/README.md

 ## Objective
 ![image](https://github.com/DawnChism/Real-Estate-Investment-Case-Study/blob/main/Gold%20White%20Modern%20Professional%20Luxury%20Real%20Estate%20Logo-1.png)

-Real estate investors are interested in purchasing homes that will maximize the return on their invesment.
+Real estate investors are interested in purchasing homes that will maximize the return on their investment.

 This case study looks at the median home listing price across the United States by zip code.